Dems hammering Trump overlook Obama administration's record of firing inspectors general

 Eisen publicly complained that Walpin was "confused and disoriented" at an agency board meeting, had issues with honesty and "engaged in other troubling and inappropriate conduct."

-That charge led Glenn Beck to issue a competency test to Walpin live on-air on Fox News.
+That charge led Glenn Beck to issue a senility test to Walpin live on-air on Fox News.
 Walpin passed.

 “I can only say that I became a thorn in the side of someone, because I was doing my job,” Walpin told Beck.